yojoots/libbitcoin-system-wiki/Savings-Relation.md

 ```
 depreciation-rate = unconsumed-goods-price / hoarded-goods-price
 ```
-Considering that `future-goods` is invested capital and that `unconsumed-goods` are present goods obtains:
+Considering that `future-goods` are invested capital and that `unconsumed-goods` are present goods obtains:
 ```
 interest-rate = present-goods-price / invested-goods-price
 depreciation-rate = present-goods-price / hoarded-goods-price
 ```
+One should be careful in the use of equations in economic theory.
+Math is an abstraction and its use can introduce assumptions.
+In this case future goods have been related to present goods under the assumption that one is traded for the other, as in the interest relation.
+This however is the case.
+One's hoard of capital is an opportunity to invest, and one's investment is an opportunity to consume.
+The existence of one is an actual trade for the other.
+By not trading one for the other one is expressing that no increase in [utility](Glossary#utility) is obtained from doing so.

 Given that all prices are represented in the same money, `goods-price` can be dropped from both relations with the understanding that each name represents the money price of the amount of the good.
 ```
 interest-rate = present / invested